WorldAfterCapital/WorldAfterCapital/README.md

 I will argue that the way to accomplish this is by expanding individual freedoms through
 - instituting a basic income (economic freedom)
 - investing in internet access, rolling back intellectual property rights, and rethinking personal privacy (informational freedom) and
-- practicing and encouraging mindfulness (psychological freedom).
+- practicing and encouraging self-regulation (psychological freedom).

 At the same time we need to double down on a set of values that allows increasingly free individuals to peacefully co-exist and for humanity to progress, including critical inquiry, tolerance and responsibility.